marco-m/travis-go-dockerhub/README.md

+# Travis Go DockerHub

 [![Travis Build Status](https://travis-ci.org/marco-m/travis-go-dockerhub.svg?branch=master)](https://travis-ci.org/marco-m/travis-go-dockerhub)

-How to use TravisCI to build Go code in a Docker image and publish to DockerHub.
+How to use TravisCI to build and test Go code for a Docker image and publish the image to DockerHub.
+Supports issuing releases based on git tags.
+The Docker images are tagged following best practices (moving stable tags).

-## WORK IN PROGRESS
+## Status

+Work in progress.

+### Currently missing features

+- Moving stable tags, for example `1.2.3` is fixed, but `1.2` should give the latest release in the `1.2.x` series and `1` should give the latest release in the `1.x` series.
+- **BUG**: If you support two series of releases, say `1.2.x` and `1.3.x`, then tag `latest` will flip between the two series!
+Currently tag `latest` works fine as long as you support only one series of releases.

+## Secure setup for secrets

+We need to give credentials to Travis to publish the Docker image to our DockerHub (or other Docker registry) account.
+We want to do it in such a way to preserve the secrecy of the credentials and to control what happens when somebody not belonging to the project issues a PR.

-## DockerHub token setup
+### DockerHub token setup

-Do now use your DockerHub password, create a dedicated access token instead, see documentation at [dockerhub access tokens](https://docs.docker.com/docker-hub/access-tokens/).
+Do now use your DockerHub password, instead create a dedicated access token, see documentation at [dockerhub access tokens](https://docs.docker.com/docker-hub/access-tokens/).
+This allows to:

+1. Reduce exposure (principle of least privilege), since a token has less capabilities than an account password.
+2. Enable auditing of token usage.
+3. Enable token revocation.

+Unfortunately it is not possible to limit the scope of a token to a given image repository: a token has access to all repositories of an account.
+Nonetheless, it still makes sense to use a separate token per image repository, since it enables better auditing.

 Login to your account and go to Settings | Security.
-Create a token, give it a name such as `Travis` and securely back it up in your OS key store.
+Create a token, give it a name such as `Travis Project Foo` and securely back it up in your OS key store.

-The token can be used with `docker login` as if it was a password.
+From an API point of view, the token can be used with `docker login` as if it was a password.

-## Travis token setup
+### Travis secrets setup

+Please read the reference documentation [travis encryption-keys] before continuing.

+The main idea is to store the secrets in the source repository (the repository containing the `.travis.yml` file), using the encrypted environment variables feature of Travis.

+Note that this feature, for security reasons, does NOT make secure environment variables available to PRs coming from a forked source repository.

-Follow the [travis encryption-keys](https://docs.travis-ci.com/user/encryption-keys/) documentation to install the `travis` CLI.
+The [travis encryption-keys] documentation contains also pointers to the `travis` CLI.
 For macOS, `brew install travis` just works.

-Do not follow the documentation example (`travis encrypt SOMEVAR="secretvalue"`), because it would leave the secrets in the shell history.
-Instead, run the tool in interactive mode.
+Do not follow the documentation example (`travis encrypt SOMEVAR="secretvalue"`) because it would leave the secrets in the shell history.
+Instead, run the tool in interactive mode with the `-i` flag:

 ```
 $ cd the-repo